FAQs

 Steering Committee

-The Steering Committee is comprised of 8 to 12 representatives of Signatories to the Poseidon Principles.
+The Steering Committee is comprised of 8 to 15 representatives of signatories to the Poseidon Principles.
 One member acts as Chair, one member as Vice Chair, one member as Treasurer.
 Steering Committee members hold a senior position in their companies relevant for the Poseidon Principles.
 The Steering Committee leads the Association’s meetings.
 Members of the Steering Committee are volunteers and are therefore not compensated by the Association.
 The list of members currently part of the Steering Committee can be found on the website.

 Signatories

-All Signatories are members of the Poseidon Principles Association and are encouraged to participate in and contribute to the management of the Association in a manner that supports the Principles and is appropriate for their institution.
-Those institutions who have become Signatories will appoint a senior representative to join relevant meetings of the Association, such as the Annual Meeting.
+All signatories are members of the Poseidon Principles Association and are encouraged to participate in and contribute to the management of the association in a manner that supports the Principles and is appropriate for their institution.
+Those institutions who have become signatories will appoint a senior representative to join relevant meetings of the association, such as the Annual Meeting.
 Just as with the Steering Committee, the representative must hold a position relevant to the Poseidon Principles.
 Signatories can nominate a representative from their institution to become a member of the Steering Committee.
-Nominees are then voted into positions by all Signatories and serve a term in the Steering Committee as outlined in the Governance Rules.
+Nominees are then voted into positions by all signatories and serve a term in the Steering Committee as outlined in the Governance Rules.

 Technical Committee

 Signatories previously agreed to establish the Technical Committee.
 Its role is to ensure methodological integrity of the Poseidon Principles within the scope agreed by the Steering Committee.
-The Technical Committee does not have decision-making power; it formulates proposals which are then brought up to Signatories.
-The Technical Committee is composed of a subset of Signatories and is supported by the Advisory and Secretariat.
+The Technical Committee does not have decision-making power; it formulates proposals which are then brought up to signatories.
+The Technical Committee is composed of a subset of signatories and is supported by the Advisory and Secretariat.
 Technical Committee members must hold appropriate technical background.

 What are the support roles within the Association?